hendriktukunang/simple-todo-backend/readme.md

 App Feature:
-it has simple read, create and delete todo operation, with socket sync, so you can try to login on 2 different tab/browser, once data changed on 1 side it will automatically sync to other browser via socket
+it has simple read, create and delete todo operation, with socket sync, so you can try to login on 2 different tab/browser, once data changed on 1 side it will automatically sync to other browser via socket and task executed under celery

 Unitest:
 in current project i'm using builtin django unitest, i created a unitest library for api services by simplify the process,